LieuweJ/tic-tac-dojo/NOTES.md

 - the game can be won vertically
 - Move needs to be made by the next player.
 - The game can be won horizontally
+- The player cannot make a move outside the board (vertically)

 🚧 WIP
-- The player cannot make a move outside the board
+- The player cannot make a move outside the board (horizontally)

 ⚠️ TODO
 - The game can be won diagonally